 - 1. Sick leave for unexpected circumstances.
 If illness, injury, exposure to contagious diseases or an illness or injury of an immediate family member prevents you from coming to work, you must follow your program's established call-in procedures.
 Normally, you should make the call yourself and speak to your supervisor or the person authorized to take such messages.
 If your first-level supervisor isn't available, you should contact succeeding higher levels in the chain of supervision to ensure official notification of absence.
 Notifying coworkers or asking coworkers to tell a supervisor will not be considered as meeting this requirement.
 Unless otherwise instructed by your supervisor, you should phone each day that you will be out on sick leave to report your condition and anticipated return to work.
-Failure to follow these procedures may result in an unpaid unexcused absence. - Sick leave for circumstances known in advance.
+Failure to follow these procedures may result in an unpaid unexcused absence.
+When texting your supervisor that you are out sick, it is your responsibility to ensure that he or she is aware; therefore, if you do not receive a response right away, please pick up the phone and call your supervisor, assuming that they received your text is not sufficient. - 2.
+Sick leave for circumstances known in advance.
 To use sick leave for routine medical appointments, you must inform your supervisor at the time the appointment is made.
 Your supervisor must approve your absence in advance of your scheduled appointment.